Best dry cat food 2024 for hungry kitties

 If your kitty struggles with regular digestive upsets then this gentle formula that’s been specially designed for sensitive stomachs could be the perfect solution.
 With high levels of prebiotic fiber to fuel beneficial gut bacteria and support a balanced microbiome, this kibble is highly digestible for optimal nutrient absorption.

-With plenty of Vitamin E and Omega-6 fatty acids, this nourishing formula is also ideal for cats with skin or coat issues.
+Dr Hasler points out that it also "provides vitamin E and omega-6 fatty acids to support skin health in cats" who are prone to dry skin and coat issues.
 Plus, according to the Research in Veterinary Science journal, Vitamin E is beneficial for a cat's immune systems.
 Designed to help promote and maintain healthy skin and lustrous fur, the soothing blend of ingredients will have your kitty looking their best in no time.

 We love that this recipe has recently undergone an overhaul, making real chicken the number one ingredient and introducing a proven antioxidant blend of vitamins and minerals to strengthen your cat’s immune system.

-Instinct Limited Ingredient Diet dry cat foodPets Radar Approved Award
+Instinct Limited Ingredient Diet TurkeyPets Radar Approved Award

 (Image credit: Instinct)